dataforseo/TypeScriptClient/docs/interfaces/IAmazonAmazonPaidSerpElementItem.md

 > **`optional`** **url**: `string`

-URL of the product page
+the URL of the product page

 #### Source

-main.ts:104702
+main.ts:180138

 ***